GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/wireless_connector.md

 ## Power Usage

-ME Wireless Connector costs more energy when they are farther apart.
-Its cost-distance curve isn't linear so the power cost can get very high if when they are too far apart.
+ME Wireless Connectors consume more energy when they are farther apart.
+The cost-distance curve is not linear, so the power cost can become very high when they are too far apart.

-You can use <ItemLink id="ae2:energy_card" /> to save power, every card can reduce 10% energy cost.
+You can use <ItemLink id="ae2:energy_card" />s to save power.
+Each card reduces the energy cost by 10%.